Engage 100 Experience Application: Submission #23

 {Empty}

-Students will know where to find engagement activities well beyond their first term of enrollment and intentionally select engagement activities that aligns with their interests, Students will join a formal community and form meaningful peer relationships, Students will gain skills to find new communities as their identities develop, Students will develop personal, social and professional awareness, Students will be able to assess how their engagement activity aligns with their academic and personal goals
+Students will join a formal community and form meaningful peer relationships, Students will know where to find engagement activities well beyond their first term of enrollment and intentionally select engagement activities that aligns with their interests, Students will gain skills to find new communities as their identities develop, Students will develop personal, social and professional awareness, Students will be able to assess how their engagement activity aligns with their academic and personal goals

 1. Throughout the semester the peer leaders will expose students to different resources and experiences available to them.
 As part of the course assignments, students will submit an engagement plan, reflecting on what they have done in their first semester and making a plan for their future engagement at the university.